secrethub/secrethub-xgo/clients/java/README.md

 ## Experimental status

 Note that this project is still very early stage and should **NOT** be considered anywhere near stable enough to use in production.

-A couple of TODOs are:

-- [ ] Extract the example from the library and into a separate application.
-- [ ] Ensure we free memory correctly.
-See https://golang.org/cmd/cgo/#hdr-Go_references_to_C
-- [ ] Package the client with compiled C code for all required platforms.
-- [ ] Return full client responses instead of primitive types.